 When it comes to having a fling on the ship, your eyes might be tempted by the crew.
 They’re generally young, fit, international, and seem to be having a lot of fun.
 But if you want a hook-up, then keep looking elsewhere.
 Getting it on between passengers and crew is expressly prohibited.
 It can cost the crewmember their job, no questions asked.

-21. Most cruise line employees make less than you think… a lot less
+21. Most cruise line employees make less than you think

 Ever wonder why there doesn’t seem to be any Americans on the waitstaff or the crew?
-That’s because the cruise ships aren’t subject to U.S. employment laws, meaning they pay their staff low wages, which are then supplemented by tips from cruise passengers.
-According to Chron.com, pay rates can be as little as $800 per month for a job that is 7 days a week.
-This is the reason that these workers are so dependent upon gratuities.
+By U.S. standards, the waitstaff are paid relatively low wages.
+According to Chron.com, pay rates can be as little as $800 per month for a job that can be 7 days a week.
+This is the reason that these workers are so appreciative of gratuities.
+In fact, a recent financial report found that one company pays shipboard employees an average of less than $24,000 per year (although things like room and board are included).
+Keep in mind this average includes everyone from the captain to housekeeping.

 22. Cameras are watching you constantly